Getting real estate

 The sales comparison approach to value is most often given the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-A third method of valuing real estate is sometimes employed when an area has a reasonable number of renter occupied properties.
-In this scenario, the amount of income the property produces is taken into consideration along with income produced by comparable properties to derive the current value.
+A third way of valuing a property is sometimes employed when an area has a measurable number of renter occupied properties.